K0deless/k0deless.github.io/_posts/posts/2020-07-24-yansollvm.md

 ### VM.cpp pass

-This pass of YANSOllvm will change different arithmetic and logic operations by functions which implement the same operation but in a scrambled way, so for example if you have in your code the add operation, you will have a call that implement something really simple, as some operations inside of a function and we will go watching what we have:
+This pass of YANSOllvm will change different arithmetic and logic operations by functions which implement the same operation but in a scrambled way, so for example if you have in your code the add operation, you will have a call that implement something really simple, as some operations inside of a function and we will go watching what we have, this changes implies a syntactic change but not a semantyc one:

 <img src="https://raw.githubusercontent.com/K0deless/k0deless.github.io/master/assets/img/yanso-llvm/example_simple_c.png">